"exiv2 -eX" followed by "exiv2 -iX" produces invalid XMP metadata packet

 Currently, the only workaround is to embed the XMP metadata via "exiv2 -ix" instead of "exiv2 -iX".
 However, it would be much better if the produced XMP sidecar file would be directly usable by "exiv2 -iX".

-#1 Updated by Alan Pater almost 2 years ago
+#1 Updated by Alan Pater about 3 years ago

 Confirmed using exiv2 trunk r3657.
 The new -pX method of generating an XMP file produces a standard format.